Ollama-Agent-Roll-Cage/oarc-rag/docs/Specification.md

 - `sentence-transformers` or similar: For generating embeddings.
 - `nltk` or `spacy`: For text processing (tokenization, entity extraction).

-#### 2.14.2 LLM Integration Dependencies

-LLM integration dependencies provide the necessary libraries to interact with Large Language Models for tasks like embedding generation, text summarization, or agentic reasoning.
-Examples include `transformers` (Hugging Face), `openai`, `anthropic`, or specific libraries for chosen embedding models like `sentence-transformers`.

-#### 2.14.3 Visualization Dependencies

-Visualization dependencies include libraries required for rendering interactive graphs and user interfaces, primarily for the Visualization Module (Section 2.6).
-This might involve JavaScript libraries like `D3.js`, `vis.js`, or Python libraries like `Plotly Dash` or `Streamlit` if the visualization is served via Python.

-#### 2.14.4 Performance Dependencies

-Performance dependencies include libraries specifically aimed at optimizing system speed, memory usage, or concurrency.
-Examples could be `Numba` (for JIT compilation of Python code), `Cython` (for C extensions), or optimized numerical libraries beyond `numpy`.

-#### 2.14.5 Testing Dependencies

-Testing dependencies encompass the frameworks and libraries used to ensure system reliability, correctness, and compliance through automated testing.
-Common examples include `pytest` (for writing and running tests), `pytest-asyncio` (for testing async code), `coverage` (for measuring test coverage), and `hypothesis` (for property-based testing).

-#### 2.14.6 Optional Dependencies

-Optional dependencies provide additional, non-essential features or integrations, such as advanced analytics connectors, specific file format parsers (beyond core needs), or experimental features.
-These are typically installed separately to keep the core installation lightweight.

 ### 2.15 Error Handling & Recovery

 The Error Handling & Recovery module implements robust mechanisms to gracefully manage exceptions, log errors effectively, and attempt automated recovery where feasible.
 It ensures system resilience by catching errors at various layers, providing informative logging for debugging, and potentially integrating with the CRAG system (as detailed in `Cognition.md`) for energy-aware retry strategies or deferring recovery actions to sleep cycles.